XDCatt/justeatmockup/README.md

 **`Errors`**: Error handling with all exceptions through an abstract `Failure` base class, then extends each concrete case as immutable subclasses (e.g.,  `LocationServiceDisabledFailure, LocationPermissionDeniedFailure, PlatformFailure`) so every layer can pattern-match errors in a type-safe, centralized way.

 **`Widgets`**: Include all widgets used on more than one page.
-- User Location Aware Widget:
+- User Location Aware Widget: A widget that provides the user's native location to its child widget

 ### UI Design
 - Widget Choice: A FutureBuilder manages the asynchronous API call, displaying a loading spinner, error message, or the restaurant list based on the state.